Skip to Main Content

 • Non-Resident applicants will be issued a license that provides for the same line(s) of authority that he or she holds in the home state.

-• The fee for limited lines licenses will be the same as the California resident Property Broker-Agent license fee.
+• The fee for limited lines licenses will be the same as the California resident Property Agent license fee.

 Additional Documents: The Insurance Commissioner may require such other documents as will aid in determining whether the applicant meets the qualifications for a license.

-A property broker-agent is not required to have an appointment with an insurance company to have the license issued.
+A property agent is not required to have an appointment with an insurance company to have the license issued.
 Upon application approval the license can be downloaded or printed by using Sircon's Compliance Express.
-However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the California Department of Insurance.
+However, the licensee may not transact, solicit, or negotiate the sale of insurance until after one of the following documents are completed and submitted to the Department.

 • Action Notice of Appointment, with $32 filing fee, completed by the sponsoring insurance company admitted to California authorizes the person to act as an insurance agent.
 Pursuant to Section 2190.22 of Title 10 of the California Code of Regulations, the Action Notice of Appointment must be submitted electronically.
 To submit appointments electronically contact the National Insurance Producer Registry (NIPR) for a list of approved resellers.